Last Updated on July 18, 2024 by Paola Castillo

-Life insurance is smart financial protection to have — especially if you plan on getting married and having children or dependents relying on your income and household contributions.
+Life insurance is smart financial protection — especially if you plan on getting married and having children or dependents relying on your income and household contributions.
 But choosing what type of life insurance you need isn’t so cut and dry.
-There are a number of options, including term life vs. whole life insurance.
+There are several options, including term life vs. whole life insurance.

 Should you opt for term life and cut your costs, or should you choose whole life and maximize the potential benefits for your loved ones?
 When you compare life insurance quotes, the truth is that choosing the right life insurance heavily depends on you and your family’s needs.